 Surprisingly often there is also a reliance on key team members for valuable information required to implement rules, such as those needed to approve large value settlements, manage recurring missed payments or incorrect settlements.
 This information might be stored on multiple Excel spreadsheets or simply in the heads of the individuals based on their personal experience or relationships with counterparties.
 Such information isn’t always handed over on a timely basis – not only proving extremely inefficient but also risk generating.

-Mitigating Payment Risk: The implications
+Mitigating Payment System Risk: The implications

-Payments risk is an area that is gaining increasing regulatory focus with rule makers expressing concern that if an individual firm lacks sufficient controls over the payments it’s making, it may find itself deficient of the liquidity needed to meet its own obligations.
+Payment system risk is an area that is gaining increasing regulatory focus with rule makers expressing concern that if an individual firm lacks sufficient controls over the payments it’s making, it may find itself deficient of the liquidity needed to meet its own obligations.

-“Payments risk is an area that is starting to gain increasing regulatory focus with rule makers expressing concern that if an individual firm lacks sufficient controls over the payments it’s making, it may find itself deficient of the liquidity needed to meet its own obligations”
+“Payment system risk is an area that is starting to gain increasing regulatory focus with rule makers expressing concern that if an individual firm lacks sufficient controls over the payments it’s making, it may find itself deficient of the liquidity needed to meet its own obligations”

 Furthermore, it’s becoming increasingly important for firms to be able to implement or change rules quickly, and evolve their approach to mitigating risk in response to an often rapidly changing internal or external environment.
 Recent heightened volatility, such as in RUB during 2022, creates a need for currency-specific rules to be updated and implemented.
-The need can also apply on a counterparty level: to mitigate payment risk arising from dealing with a particular firm (or all firms from a specific geography) it might be necessary to quickly add rules to control payments around thresholds, additional approvals, credit checks, or routing some cash flows differently.
+The need can also apply on a counterparty level: to mitigate payment system risk arising from dealing with a particular firm (or all firms from a specific geography) it might be necessary to quickly add rules to control payments around thresholds, additional approvals, credit checks, or routing some cash flows differently.

 Today, transparency is more important than ever to financial market participants.
 In order to maximise it, firms need to implement transparent and effective decision-making and also evidence its use, producing a reliable audit trail of relevant approvals within a standard system or process, rather than relying on disparate and often incomplete email chains to justify previous actions.
 Complexity increases for an effective audit trail in order to recognise 100s of thousands of daily payments generated over dozens of siloed systems and the need to track each payment’s state change: transaction initiated, transaction confirmed, funds received, AML/BSA, MT103 created, MT103 released, in-transit, received, etc. For example, to properly track and audit 500,000 settlements involves accurately recording 4,000,000 instances/daily!